Golden Lovers: All Elite Wrestling (2023, 2025–present)

 On the July 13 episode of AEW Dynamite, Ibushi was announced as the mystery partner of The Elite in their Blood and Guts match against the Blackpool Combat Club, thus reuniting with Omega and reforming the Golden Lovers, now under the "Golden Elite" name, which included teammates Hangman Page and the Young Bucks.
 On August 27 at All In, the Golden Lovers teamed with "Hangman" Adam Page to face Konosuke Takeshita and Bullet Club Gold (Jay White and Juice Robinson) at in a losing effort.
 On October 1 at WrestleDream, the Golden Lovers teamed with Chris Jericho in a losing effort against Takeshita, Sammy Guevara and Will Ospreay.
 On the November 15, 2023 episode of Dynamite, the Golden Lovers, Jericho, and Paul Wight defeated The Don Callis Family (Powerhouse Hobbs, Konosuke Takeshita, and Kyle Fletcher) and Brian Cage in a street fight.
 After this match, the team would go on hiatus due to Ibushi and Omega taking time off to recover from injuries.

 On July 2 at Dynamite 300, Ibushi was defeated by Kazuchika Okada and was attacked by Okada and the Don Callis Family afterwards, leading to Omega coming to his aid, once again reuniting the Golden Lovers.
-On August 24 at Forbidden Door, the Golden Lovers teamed with Darby Allin, Hiroshi Tanahashi. and Will Ospreay to defeat the Death Riders, The Young Bucks, and Gabe Kidd a lights out steel cage match.
+On August 24 at Forbidden Door, the Golden Lovers teamed with Darby Allin, Hiroshi Tanahashi and Will Ospreay to defeat the Death Riders, The Young Bucks, and Gabe Kidd in a lights out steel cage match.